tavakyan/gosig/README.md

 # gosig
-An interface for wraping different digital signature implementations
+An interface for wrapping different digital signature implementations

 The interface generally tries to be stateless.
 The output of the sign method is a buffer thats encoded based on each implementation.
 This is useful for using different digital signatures schemes in a pluggable way.